 Milwaukee County Circuit Court Civil Division.
-A Civil Division internship consists of two components: an in-court observation experience and a research/writing experience in which interns work with the Milwaukee County circuit court research coordinator preparing written decisions for the judges (many of which involve pretrial motions).
+A Civil Division internship consists of two components: an in-court observation experience and a research/writing experience in which interns work with the Milwaukee County circuit court research coordinator preparing written decisions for the judges (many of which involve a variety of pretrial motions).
 Prerequisites: Civil Procedure, LAWR 1 & LAWR 2.